maxtkrauss/DeepDiff/README.md

 ```
 This script computes SSIM, MSE, MAE, RASE, spectral fidelity, and other metrics, saving them to `metrics.csv`.

+**Visualization:**
+Both `HSI_comparison.py` (for CHPC) and `HSI_comparison_local.py` (for local use) also provide an interactive visualization tool.
+This allows you to visually inspect (wavelengths & sRGB) and compare the reconstructed and ground truth hyperspectral images, explore spectra at individual pixels, and better understand model performance beyond summary metrics.

 <p align="center">
     <b>Example Output and ROI Spectral Comparison:</b><br>
     <img src="figures/git_ex.png" alt="Example output and ROI spectra" width="700"><br>